blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Partitions.md

 	- Partition Management Table
 - NVRAM
 	- Non-Volatile RAM
-	- Stores the hardware related information, such as calibration data, MAC address, IMEI, …, etc.
+	- Stores the hardware related information, such as the Calibration Data, MAC Address, IMEI ID, etc.
 - SECCFG, SECSTATIC
 	- Reserved for the security platform used
 - PROTECT1 / PROTECT_F